Stryyder/The-Coding-Journey/README.md

 * [View the Wiki page](https://github.com/Stryyder/The-Front-End-Coding-Journey/wiki)
 for updates and progress

+## NOTE
+- The coding chunks supplied with this project are a track record of progress more than anything.
+Some aren't pretty, but I'm hoping that it will show a progression in logic and psuedo-coding during this process.
+The "solutions" provided are to algorithm questions at freeCodeCamp.
+It has been very helpful to finish the problems on my own first, then go to the hint pages to see how I could have done it a lot better.

 ### Biggest lessons so far
 - Learn how to learn / rebuild the wheel ony if the old one is beyond repair
 - You may experience something deeper than burnout, fear of not being able to grasp the material.
 But you can.